Linuswidmer/master-thesis/writing/thesis/sections/results.typ

 )

 To assess whether the anxious word fragment task is a valid and reliable measure of anxious cognition, internal consistency was examined (see #ref(<fig:corrplot-anxious>) for correlations and #ref(<table:wfct-anx-descriptives>) for item descriptives).
-Similar to the aggressive cognition items, the tetrachoric correlation matrix revealed weak and inconsistent correlations among items.
+Similar to the aggressive cognition items, the tetrachoric correlation matrix revealed weak and inconsistent correlations among items, including several negative correlations.
+This pattern suggests that the items do not form a coherent unidimensional construct.
+Furthermore, Items 2, 7, and 8 were negatively correlated with the first principal component, suggesting they may not measure the same construct as the remaining items.

+Item-level response rates revealed even greater variability than the aggressive cognition scale.
+Some items had very low positive rates, such as Item 2 (3.4%) and Item 8 (7.9%), while others were completed with the anxious word by the vast majority of participants, such as Item 9 (85.7%) and Item 3 (85.2%).
+Notably, Items 3 and 9 also showed substantial missingness, with 46 and 49 missing responses respectively—approximately 30% of the sample.
+This pattern suggests these items may have been particularly difficult or ambiguous for participants.

-The Kaiser-Meyer-Olkin criterion yielded a Measure of Sampling Adequacy below the acceptable threshold, indicating the data were not suitable for factor analysis.
+The Kaiser-Meyer-Olkin criterion yielded an overall MSA of .30, below the acceptable threshold of .60, indicating the data were not suitable for factor analysis.
+Cronbach's alpha was $alpha = .09$, indicating unacceptable internal consistency.
+As with the aggressive cognition scale, the anxious cognition score was computed as the proportion of anxious completions (row means across items) rather than factor scores.

+In summary, neither the aggressive nor the anxious word fragment completion task demonstrated adequate psychometric properties in this sample.
+The lack of internal consistency and the substantial item-level variability in response rates and missingness cast doubt on the validity of these measures as indicators of latent aggressive or anxious cognition.